Liupanshui: Tourism

 Tourism in Liupanshui focuses on minority folk culture and karst landform tourism.
 This includes the underground lake in Qilin Cave Park (麒麟公园), Danxia Mountain (丹霞山), about which Xu Xiake, the Chinese travel writer and geographer of the Ming Dynasty, had written.
-Yushe National Park (玉舍国家公园) includes the Jiucai Ping Scenic Zone (韭菜坪景区).The flat-topped Jiucai Ping is the tallest mountain in Guizhou Province at about 2900 meters.
+Yushe National Park (玉舍国家公园) includes the Jiucai Ping Scenic Zone (韭菜坪景区).
+The flat-topped Jiucai Ping is the tallest mountain in Guizhou Province at about 2900 meters.
 Jiucai here means "garlic chives", so named because the mountain is famous for its garlic chive blossoms.
 Other attractions include the sunrise, the sea of clouds, and unusual rock formations.
 Also notable is the Tiansheng Bridge (天生桥), "tiansheng" meaning "god-made".
 There is also a nature reserve called Shuicheng Francois's Leaf Monkey Nature Reserve (水城野钟黑叶猴自然保护区).

 Liupanshui has also developed tourism based on its role in the Third Front construction.
 Liupanshui is the site of the Guizhou Third Front Construction Museum.

 Cuisine

 Local cuisine includes Yangrou fen (羊肉粉) - Lamb rice noodles, and Luoguo yangyu (烙锅洋芋) - Fried potatoes.Lotus leaf glutinous rice chicken is a traditional snack in Liupanshui City, which has a long-standing reputation and is also a famous dish in banquets.
 When you open the lotus leaf, the fragrance is fragrant and the umami flavor is overflowing, and the glutinous rice is smooth and delicious.

+Shuicheng Laoguo (Shuicheng Hot Pot): Shuicheng Laoguo was listed as a representative project of the fifth batch of municipal intangible cultural heritage by the Liupanshui Municipal People's Government in 2018.

+Panxian ham: Panxian ham takes a year to fully develop its characteristic flavor.
+The longer it's aged, the more mellow and fragrant it becomes.
+Ham aged three years or more can even be eaten raw.

+Gua Lu Rice: The ingredients for Gua Lu Rice are combined in an unpredictable way, and the flavor can be either refreshing and subtle or strong and outgoing.
+Even the appearance can vary.